 Learn more about sailing in Northern Europe.

-Beginning your boat tour of the Netherlands from Amsterdam, you can head up the scenic coastline of the Markermeer and IJsselmeer lakes.
+Beginning your sailing holiday in the Netherlands from Amsterdam, you can head up the scenic coastline of the Markermeer and IJsselmeer lakes.
 Lemmer is an excellent starting location for a boat holiday on the Ijsselmeer.
 You can continue north up to Den Helder, which offers excellent mooring and boat service facilities.

 There are a number of uninhabited islands offshore from Den Helder including Noorderhaaks, Richel and Griend.
 The best places for mooring overnight are usually off the mainland in marinas such as Breskens or Delfzijl.
 It’s therefore a good idea to moor temporarily for day trips on the islands and then head back to the mainland overnight during your boat trip.

-A boat hire in the area allows you to see the vast array of islands, each with its own distinct personality.
+Sailing in the area allows you to see the vast array of islands, each with its own distinct personality.
 You can stick to the Dutch Waddens or explore the islands further along the chain, across the German Frisians and to the Danish Waddens.
 Rømø Island has a stunning national park (Denmark’s largest) or stop at Cuxhaven in Germany and visit its scenic seaside resort.
-Boat holidays in the Netherlands will allow you to explore parts of the country only accessible by boat, and too often overlooked by those who stick to land-based accommodation.
+Sailing holidays in the Netherlands will allow you to explore parts of the country only accessible by boat, and too often overlooked by those who stick to land-based accommodation.

-the Netherlands’ expansive coastline and long chain of Frisian Islands make it an excellent location to charter a yacht.
+the Netherlands’ expansive coastline and long chain of Frisian Islands make it an excellent location for sailing

 Sailing in the Netherlands on the North Sea requires a bit more attention compared to sailing destinations in the Mediterranean.
 Depths are sometimes shallow at the shorelines of the islands, so approaching is recommended for more experienced sailors.
-If you need help to navigate, you can always book a skipper together with your boat rental with Zizoo.
+If you need help to navigate, you can always book a skipper through Zizoo together with your saliling holiday.